Global-local Enhancement Network for NMFs-aware Sign Language Recognition: Our Approach

 To tackle the above issue, we propose the mutual promotion module, which optimizes two enhancement modules in a collaborative way.
 Inspired by the mutual learning~\cite{zhang2018deep}, we intend to make each module learn not only from the current label but also the predicted probability distribution from its peer.
 Given the output prediction after the softmax layer from two streams, denoted as $p_{1}$ and $p_{2}$, we measure the match of the two streams' predictions by adopting Kullback Leibler~(KL) divergences as follows,

 where $M$ is the total number of classes.
 We denote a summation of these two KL divergences as the mutual promotion loss $\mathcal{L}_{mu}$ as follows,

-Although the two streams emphasize on the global and local features, respectively, they both target at the correct classification of the same video.
-By referring to each other, the connections between two streams are established, with more information shared between each other.
+Although two streams enhance the feature representations from two aspects and are implemented differently, they both aim to classify the same video correctly.
+With the mutual promotion loss added, it aligns each stream's class posterior with the class probability of the other stream.
+In this way, each stream refer to the another stream during training and converges to a more robust minimal.
+By referring to each other, the connections between two streams are also established, with more information shared between each other.
 The local stream can also implicitly adjust the sampling process.
 Meanwhile, the modified emphasized fine-grained areas will help perform better classification jointly with the global stream.